[Exclusive] Belgium seizes assets in Russia money-laundering affair

 Perpetual crime

-All that left the lion's share of the stolen €200m still circulating in the EU financial system and beyond.
+And all that left the lion's share of the stolen €200m still circulating in the EU financial system.

 And that's why money laundering is deemed a "perpetual offence", with no statute of limitations, under Belgian law.